It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 So it makes more sense to add the names of the animals to your vocabulary now.

-Below is a list of 10 common reptiles in Korean with translation and examples for you
+Below is a list of 10 common reptiles in Korean with translations and examples for you

 Have you ever fed a crocodile?